chetnashah/ocaml-practice-work/haskellspecifics.md

+What would you call something takes types and makes new types ?
+A type constructor
+Maybe is a type constructor, Maybe Int is a type

 What is referential transperency ? whenever you have an equality of expression, you can memoize lhs for its result in a table instead of doing actual computation,